If you love growing succulents, then this beautiful Sempervivum must be on your list! Have a look at How to Grow Laxmi Kamal in India.

 Water the soil deeply only when the top 2-3 inches of the soil feel dry to touch.
-Make sure to never over water the Laxmi kamal plant, as it can lead to root rot that may cause the plant to die.
+Make sure to never overwater the Sempervivum plant, as it can lead to root rot that may cause the plant to die.

 Any potting mix specially designed for cacti and succulents will do wonders for the plant.
 You can also use a mixture made from equal parts of soil, sand, and compost.
 Laxmi kamal requires a bit more nutrients than other succulents, so you can enrich the soil using peat.

 We have a great article on making succulent potting soil here

 The plant thrives well in the tropical climate of India and can adapt to a wide range of temperatures, though it grows best in the range of 15-35 °C.

 You can feed the plant during early spring with a balanced fertilizer, diluted to half its strength.
 Apply it during the early morning and always water the soil before application.

 The plant may be prone to fungal diseases and root rot.
 As a precautionary measure, avoid overwatering the plant and let the top 2-3 inches of the soil dry before re-watering.
 If the rotting is too much, remove it from the pot, let the roots dry in the air for 1-3 days, and then re-pot it again using a fresh potting mix.

 Buy Laxmi Kamal Plant at best Price from Here

 - This hardy succulent is easy to propagate and grow.
 All you need is do is a healthy leaf, then let it dry out for a few days, and plant it in succulent soil.